MM520J/reactcircleci/projects/project2b/README.md

 ### `insert person database`:
   - **Type**: `person -> db -> db`
-  - **Description**: given a person and a database, insert the person into the
+  - **Description**: given a person and a database, insert the person into the database and return the updated datab